Mikanwolfe/even-more-open-plc/README.md

 All variables must be declared before scanning
 Adding may only occur to variables of the same type

+### Currently implemented instructions

+XIC

+- Excite on Close

+XIO

+- Excite on Open

+OTE

+- Output Terminal

+ADD

+- Adds INTs or REALs

+SUB

+- Subtracts INTs or REALs

+LSS

+- Less than

+GTR

+- Greater than

 ## Next up
 A simple SPS simulation